HomeTriviaGeographyNiagara Falls

 ✗ FALSE

-Water is diverted upstream into tunnels and pipes for hydroelectric plants, but the water that goes over the falls is not used for power first—it's a natural flow.
+Water diverted upstream into tunnels for hydroelectric plants does not go over the falls; the water that cascades over the falls is a natural flow not first used for power.

 More people have survived going over Niagara Falls in a barrel than in a kayak.